-The portable spousal deduction allows for the unutilised portion of the R 3.5 million deduction from estate duty to rollover from the deceased to a surviving spouse, so that the surviving spouse can use a maximum deduction of R 7 million.
+The unutilised portion of the R 3.5 million deduction from estate duty may be rolled over from the deceased to a surviving spouse, so that the surviving spouse can use a maximum deduction of R 7 million.
 The executor of the deceased must submit a copy of the estate return of the predeceased spouse, or other relevant material as SARS may regard as reasonable.

-The executor is entitled to an administration fee of up to 3.5% of the value of the estate and 6% of all income accumulated through the course of the finalisation of the deceased estate.
+The executor is entitled to an administration fee of up to 3.5% of the value of the property in the estate and 6% of all income accumulated through the course of the finalisation of the deceased estate.